Please note that Internet Explorer is incompatible with this site.

 Research, Innovation & Scholarly Endeavors (RISE)

-The Summer Scholarly Award Experience Elective consists of a full-time scholarly opportunity during the break between the MSI and MSII year for Core students who are in good academic and professional standing and progressing to the MSII year.
-The intent of the anticipated award is to assist with living expenses and costs related to presenting and publishing the funded summer project.
-Should medical students accept this opportunity, they may not accept/receive any other funding from an alternative source, even if it is for a different project.
+The Summer Research Elective (SRE) consists of a full-time scholarly opportunity during the break between the MSI and MSII year for Core students who are in good academic and professional standing and progressing to the MSII year.
+The intent of the elective is to assist with living expenses and costs related to presenting and publishing the funded summer project.
+Should medical students be accepted for this opportunity, they may not accept/receive any other funding from an alternative source, even if it is for a different project.

 It is important that minimizing personal risk of COVID-19 exposure remains a priority for all proposed projects.
 Reasonable safeguards will need to be in place in designing the project to minimize the risk of contracting COVID-19.